edtallison/pong/README.md

 # Good ol Pong, made using Python and Pygame
-I made this so I could practice my Python and Object Orientation
+I made this so I could practice my Python and Object Orientation skills.

 ### Screenshot of my Pong game in action
 <p align="let">